 #21 Deliver Food

-If you have a car and some spare time, you can quickly make money on the side by becoming an Uber eats delivery driver.
+If you have a car and some spare time, you can quickly make money on the side by becoming an Uber Eats delivery driver.
 All you need to do is pick up food orders from restaurants and deliver them to your customers.

 Students can also deliver on their campuses whenever they need to make money.
 The best part is that you can become a delivery person on a bike, scooter, or on foot.

-Typical salary for an online food delivery driver is $20 per hour.
+The typical salary for an online food delivery driver is $20 per hour.

 FIND OUT MORE: Best Food Delivery Driver Jobs